VictorChukwudi/ydlr-cli/CONTRIBUTING.md

 #### Note:

-Only **new** features, fixed bugs or redundant blocks of codes will be merged.
+Only **new features, bug fixes or refactoring of codes** will be merged.